-On 23 March 2020 lockdown in the UK began and the lockdown rules were last revised at the start of June.
-This continues to have a big impact on how we should care for and help the elderly at this time.
+On 23 March 2020 lockdown in the UK began and the lockdown rules have been revised multiple times since then, most recently in September 2020.
+These changes continue to have a big impact on how we should care for and help the elderly at this time.

 Below you can find clear advice about how to care for your elderly loved ones during this period.